colinyjchung/darkdragons/content/intro.md

 ## What kind of stories are told?

-There are a lot of RPGs settings out there.
+There are _a lot_ of RPG settings out there.

 * There's fantasy (like _Game of Thrones_).
 * There's space opera (like _Star Wars_).